-Utilities can take and analyze real-time data transmitted by connected devices to detect blackouts and redirect distribution, as well as respond to changes in energy demand and load.
+Utilities can analyze real-time data transmitted by connected devices to detect blackouts and redirect distribution and respond to changes in energy demand and load.

 Meanwhile, smart meters installed at individual homes and businesses provide information about both real-time use and historical usage patterns that customers and the utilities can analyze to identify ways to improve efficiency.

-Property owners are using the power of IoT to make all sorts of buildings smarter, meaning they're more energy-efficient, comfortable and convenient, as well as healthier and possibly safer, too.
+Property owners are using the power of IoT to make buildings smarter, meaning they're more energy-efficient, comfortable, convenient, healthier and possibly safer.

 An IoT ecosystem in a commercial building could include monitoring of the HVAC infrastructure that uses real-time data and automation technologies to constantly measure and adjust the temperature for optimum energy efficiency and comfort.
-Meanwhile, cameras using AI could aid in crowd management to ensure public safety at events such as sold-out concerts.
+Meanwhile, cameras using AI could aid in crowd management to ensure smooth flow of foot traffic or support public safety at large-scale events such as sold-out concerts.

-On the homefront, consumers can install smart technologies, such as door locks, appliances, thermostats and smoke detectors, that help them with their everyday needs by, for example, coordinating temperature controls to the owners' schedules.
+On the home front, consumers can install smart technologies, such as door locks, appliances, thermostats and smoke detectors, which help them with their everyday needs by, for example, coordinating temperature controls to the owners' schedules.